-There are three tiers of pocket hole guides: jigs, systems and machines.
+There are three tiers of pocket hole guides: jigs, systems, and machines.
 First, a pocket hole jig is meant to be clamped to the piece of wood.
-Second, a pocket hole system clamps the wood inside the jig itself.
-But lastly, a machine is a higher end professional unit that makes high volumes of pocket holes and is often free-standing like a shaper or industrial planer.
+Second, a pocket hole system attaches the wood inside the jig itself.
+But lastly, a machine is a higher-end professional unit that makes high volumes of pocket holes and is often free-standing, like a shaper or industrial planer.

 What is the best pocket hole jig?

-The best pocket hole jig aligns to your woodworking needs.
-While one version of best is a high volume, production ready jig it might not be best suited for a DIY’er who will only use the jig 3-4 times a year.
+The best pocket hole jig aligns with your woodworking needs.
+While one version is best for a high volume, a production-ready jig might not suit a DIY’er who uses only the jig 3-4 times a year.
 Due to that, before deciding which is the best pocket hole jig for you, it’s best to determine HOW you will use it and then match your uses to the features of the jigs.

 Will any screw work in a pocket hole?

-When determining what types of screws will work in a pocket hole you should consider a few things.
-First, will the project be indoors or outdoors.
-Second, hardwoods require a less aggressive thread design while softwoods and MDF require a more aggressive design.
-Third, the screw head design matters as a hardwood will require the screw head to match the contour of the hole (flat head, typically).
-And last, but not least, the length of the screw must match the depth of the hole and provide a secure connection without breaking the surface of the wood.
+You should consider a few things when determining what types of screws will work in a pocket hole.
+First, will the project be indoors or outdoors?
+Second, hardwoods require a less aggressive thread design, while softwoods and MDF require a more aggressive strategy.
+Third, the screw head design matters as a hardwood will need the screw head to match the hole’s contour (typically flat head).
+And last but not least, the length of the screw must match the depth of the hole and provide a secure connection without breaking the surface of the wood.

-While budget and your projects will ultimately determine the best pocket hole jigs for your workshop, its best to also plan ahead in case your part time ambitions grow.
+While budget and your projects will ultimately determine the best pocket hole jigs for your workshop, it’s best to plan if your part-time ambitions grow.

 - About the Author